2023

 Learn More...

-Please note that SDCERS Board and Committee meetings are not held remotely – Board and Committee members, as well as some SDCERS staff, will be on-site and the public is welcome to attend in person as well.
-You can find the agendas for the March 2023 meetings here.
+Please note that SDCERS Board and Committee meetings are not held remotely (except as specified below) – Board and Committee members, as well as some SDCERS staff, will be on-site and the public is welcome to attend in person as well.
+You can find the agendas for the July 2024 meetings here.

 However, as always, you can watch the Business & Governance Committee and/or Board of Administration meeting live by going to the agendas page (linked above) at the start time of the meeting and clicking the “Live Media” button next to the corresponding meeting, which will display once the meeting begins.